 Ensure that the logistics service provider that you are working with has a business continuity plan in place and safe practices to remain reliable during this period.
 Usual procedures include shift work arrangements, ensuring workers have masks and other protective equipment on-hand, and regularly scheduled disinfecting of the premises and equipment.

-As a contingency, you should also consider having more than one service partner or work with a partner that has a network to ensure capacity.
-This way, in case any one of your logistics providers’ capacity is compromised, they will still have sufficient capacity to carry out your orders.
+As a contingency, you should also consider having more than one service partner or work with a partner that has a wide network to ensure capacity.
+This way, in case any one of your logistics providers’ capacity is compromised, they will still have sufficient international freight capacity to carry out your international deliveries.
 Janio has a wide logistics network across Malaysia and Southeast Asia, which lets us provide merchants with sufficient capacity to weather these uncertain times.

 Lastly, with conventional wisdom on what’s best for eCommerce logistics turned on its head, it’s a great opportunity for eCommerce merchants and brands to consult with supply chain experts to find out how they can redesign and further optimise their supply chains this year.